-Sharing information and engaging with young people in a way that respects their contribution and is guided by their needs
+Sharing information and engaging with young people in a way that is responsive to new technologies and patterns of communication and is guided by their needs.

 OUR ORGANISATION

 Forming strong partnerships and involving youth in decision making.

 A number of strategies have been identified to support these key focus areas, and these are further developed in the Action Plan.
 This Youth Plan also commits us to working in partnership, as its implementation will require cooperation with others - internally, as well as with external agencies, service providers and a wide range of community members.